-Э. The company should publish permanently on its website the requirements and procedures it will accept as proof of ownership of shares, right to attend the general meeting and exercise or delegation of shareholders' voting right. hose requirements ar liscriminatory. nd procedures should favo our the attendance and exercise by shareho olders of their rights, not being in any Complies [ X ] Partial compliance [ ] Explanation [ ] 10.
-If a legitimate shareholder has exercised their right, prior to the general meeting, to supplement the agenda or submit new proposed resolutions, the company should: a) Immediately distrib oute those supplementary items and new pr oposed resolutions. b) Publish the model attendance card or proxy form or postal/electronic voting form with the necessary modifications to enable voting on the new items on the agenda and alternative proposed resolutions on the same terms as those proposed by the board of directors. c) Put all these items or alternative proposals to the vote and apply the same voting rules as those applicable to the proposals by the board, including in particular the presumptions or deductions regarding votes. d) After the general meeting, report the details of the voting on those supplementary items or alternative proposals Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 11. company plans to pa nat policy should be s eral meetings, it sh ould establish in advanc e a general policy on those fees Complies [ X ] Partial compliance [ 1 Explanation [ ] Not applicable [ ] 12.
-The board should perform its duties with unity of purpose and independence of judgement, give the same treatment to all shareholders in the same position and be guided by the company's interests, namely the achievement of a profitable business sustainable in the long term, promote its continuity and maximise the economic value of the company.
-And in its search for the company's interests, apart from respecting the laws and regulations and acting in good faith, ethically and with respect for generally accepted use and good practice, it should endeavour to reconcile the corporate interests with the legitimate interests of its employees, suppliers, customers and other stakeholders that may be affected, as the case may be, and the impact of the company's activities on the community and environment.
-Complies [ X ] Partial compliance [ 1 Explanation [ ] 13. oard should have the n members. necessary size to operate effectively, with p articipation.
-The recomr nended size is between five and Complies [ X ] Explanation [ ]
+9. The company should publish permanently on its website the requirements and procedures it will accept as proof of ownership of shares, right to attend the general meeting and exercise or delegation of shareholders' voting right.
+And those requirements and procedures should favour the attendance and exercise by shareholders of their rights, not being in any way discriminatory.
+Complies [X] Partial compliance [] Explanation [] 10.
+If a legitimate shareholder has exercised their right, prior to the general meeting, to supplement the agenda or submit new proposed resolutions, the company should: a) Immediately distrib oute those supplementary items ar nd new proposed resolutions. b) Publish the model attendance card or proxy form or postal/electronic voting form with the necessary modifications to enable voting on the new items on the agenda and alternative proposed resolutions on the same terms as those proposed by the board of directors. c) Put all these items or alternative proposals to the vote and apply the same voting rules as those applicable to the proposals by the board, including in particular the presumptions or deductions regarding votes. d) After the general m neeting, report the details of the vo oting on those supplementary items or altern native proposals.
+Complies [] Partial compliance [] Explanation [] Not ap pplicable [X] 11.
+If the company plans to pay attendance fees for general meetings, it should establish in advance a general policy on those fees and that policy should be stable.
+Complies [X] Partial compliance [] Explanation [] Not ap oplicable [] 12. share holders in the same p position and be guided by the com d independence of judgement, give the sam pany's interests, namely the achievement of mise the economic value of the company. and w legitin And in its search for the company's interests, apart from respecting the laws and regulations and acting in good faith, ethically and with respect for generally accepted use and good practice, it should endeavour to reconcile the corporate interests with the legitimate interests of its employees, suppliers, customers and other stakeholders that may be affected, as the case may be, and the impact of the company's activities on the community and environment.
+Complies [X] Partial compliance [] Explanation [] 13. ooard should have the n members. necessary size to operate effectiv ely, with participation.
+The recommended si ze is between five and Complies [X] Explanation []